AdobeDocs/analytics-platform.en/help/release-notes/latest.md

 >[!IMPORTANT]
 >
->These release notes contain pre-release information that is subject to change.
+>These notes contain pre-release information that is subject to change.

 **Last update**: March 17, 2022